-"This activity you may want to consider sharing some of these goals with your group before starting the activity.
-This may help clarify for participants what your motivations are for talking about stereotypes or having them put themselves into categories which can help mitigate feelings of uneasiness within the group." ~ Meg
+You may want to consider sharing some of these goals with your group before starting the activity.
+This may help clarify for participants what your motivations are for talking about stereotypes or having them put themselves into categories which can help mitigate feelings of uneasiness within the group.

-≣ Step-by-step walk through
+Step-by-step walk through